Ruxolitinib Phosphate and Azacytidine in Treating Patients with Myelofibrosis or Myelodysplastic Syndrome / Myeloproliferative Neoplasm

 OUTLINE: Patients are assigned to 1 of 2 treatment arms.

 ARM I (MF): Patients with MF receive ruxolitinib phosphate orally (PO) twice daily (BID) on days 1-28.
-Beginning course 4, patients also receive azacytidine subcutaneously (SC) or intravenously (IV) for 5 days.
-Treatment repeats every 28 days for 15 courses in the absence of disease progression or unacceptable toxicity.
+Beginning cycle 4, patients also receive azacytidine subcutaneously (SC) or intravenously (IV) for 5 days.
+Treatment repeats every 28 days for 15 cycles in the absence of disease progression or unacceptable toxicity.

 ARM II (MDS/MPN): Patients with MDS/MPN receive ruxolitinib phosphate and azacytidine as in Arm I.